VIDEO EXCLUSIVE: ‘American Idol’ Winner Caleb Johnson On His New Album ‘Born From Southern Ground’

 Q: Is this album a better reflection of your music?

-A: If we’re talking about the idol record, which is the record that came out with American Idol, I really didn’t have control over that record and you know I had a lot of elements working against me instead of with me, and so with this record I had complete control over everything and it was really this record represented in my vision and was sort of you know it just was basically a dream that became a reality so it would this was my this is my dream project.
+A: If we’re talking about the idol record, which is the record that came out with American Idol, I really didn’t have control over that record and you know I had a lot of elements working against me instead of with me, and so with this record, I had complete control over everything and it was really this record represented in my vision and was sort of you know it just was basically a dream that became a reality so it would this was my this is my dream project.

 Q: Do you have a favorite single?

-A: We actually released two singles, we released “Born and Raised,” back in September of last year before the trans-siberian Orchestra tour and then just released “Solid Gold, which is the new single that just came out probably a couple weeks ago that was co-written by Jay Buchanan of the band Rival Sons.
+A: We actually released two singles, we released “Born and Raised,” back in September of last year before the trans-Siberian Orchestra tour and then just released “Solid Gold, which is the new single that just came out probably a couple of weeks ago that was co-written by Jay Buchanan of the band Rival Sons.
 It’s just a blast, it’s like Led

 Zeppelin and Queen and Lynyrd Skynyrd all crammed into one you know big bombastic rock-and-roll

-package so it’s cool.
+a package so it’s cool.

 Q: How would you describe the sound?

-A: I would say it’s soulful, visceral, over-the-top rock and roll, you know I’m very heavily influenced by 70s rock and also some of the 90s grunge, you know I would say you know I had to narrow down my top five favorite records it would be: Queen’s “Night at the Opera”, Meat Loaf’s “Bat out of Hell”, Russia’s “2112”, Black Sabbath’s “Heaven and Hell,” Aretha Franklin’s Greatest Hits, so there’s a lot of different kind of stuff that is really kind of in a melting pot so to speak him the music that represents me, my original music, so all of those different flavors in you know genres are kind of mixed in there and that’s kind of the sound that this record is so I would definitely say it’s like going to the Church of rock and roll times a million you know so it’s it’s definitely like let’s start it over the top and let’s go beyond that.
+A: I would say it’s soulful, visceral, over-the-top rock and roll, you know I’m very heavily influenced by 70s rock and also some of the 90s grunge, you know I would say you know I had to narrow down my top five favorite records it would be: Queen’s “Night at the Opera”, Meat Loaf’s “Bat out of Hell”, Russia’s “2112”, Black Sabbath’s “Heaven and Hell,” Aretha Franklin’s Greatest Hits, so there’s a lot of different kind of stuff that is really kind of in a melting pot so to speak him the music that represents me, my original music, so all of those different flavors in you know genres are kind of mixed in there and that’s kind of the sound that this record is so I would definitely say it’s like going to the Church of rock and roll times a million you know so it’s definitely like let’s start it over the top and let’s go beyond that.

 Q: How did the band come together?

-A: Being a singer and also especially a rock and roll singer, you know it makes more sense to have a band behind my name because one I have a really boring bland name so it’s just cool to have a little extra something, it’s basically like using the template of Bob Seger and the Silver Bullet Band or Tom Petty and the Heartbreakers or you know that kind of like there’s an added extra thing you know and that’s I think it just kind of ties it all in to the sort of the rock world you know so to speak because I’m not a pop artist so it doesn’t I don’t think it really fits, you got to have that little extra side of gravy to put on the mashed potatoes.
+A: Being a singer and also, especially a rock and roll singer, you know it makes more sense to have a band behind my name because one I have a really boring bland name so it’s just cool to have a little extra something, it’s basically like using the template of Bob Seger and the Silver Bullet Band or Tom Petty and the Heartbreakers or you know that kind of like there’s an added extra thing you know and that’s I think it just kind of ties it all into the sort of the rock world you know so to speak because I’m not a pop artist so it doesn’t I don’t think it really fits, you got to have that little extra side of gravy to put on the mashed potatoes.